thedevdojo/wave-website/content/docs/guides/using-filament-with-volt.md

 </x-layouts.app>
 ```

-This code will generate a table that is sortable and searchable.
-See screenshot below of what this code will create.
+This code will generate a sortable and searchable table of user projects.
+Screenshot below.

 <img src="https://cdn.devdojo.com/images/october2024/projects-table.png" class="w-full" alt="filament table">

-Next, let's see what it would take to implement the project creation in the `projects/create.blade.php` file:
+Next, let's use the **Form Builder** to simplify the process of creating a new project.

 ## Using the Form Builder

-We can easily utilize the Filament Form builder to simplify the creation of our projects.
-Here's what the code looks like for our `projects/create.blade.php` file:
+We can utilize the <a href="https://filamentphp.com/docs/forms/installation" target="_blank">Form Builder</a> to make creating new projects easier.
+Here’s an example of what the code might look like in our `projects/create.blade.php` file:

 **resources/themes/{theme}/pages/projects/create.blade.php**